Skip Ribbon Commands

 External assessments

 The GAT is used as part of a final check on external assessment scores except for the Music Composition and Music Inquiry externally assessed tasks.
 This final check is known as anomalous grading marking.
 If there is a statistically significant difference between the final score for an external assessment and the score predicted by the GAT and school indicative grades, the chief assessor will assess the external assessment again.
-Scores may go up or stay the same, however they will not go down because of this final check.
+Scores may go up or stay the same; however, they will not go down because of this final check.

 Derived Examination Score

-The contribution made by the graded assessments, the indicative grade and the GAT component scores is determined by analysing the comparison data with the final score for the specific external assessments for all students who have not applied for a DES.
+The contribution made by the graded assessments, the indicative grade and the GAT component scores are determined by analysing the comparison data with the final score for the specific external assessments for all students who have not applied for a DES.
 For all external assessments, the 2 graded school-based assessment scores provide the greatest contribution to all the predictors.

 If a student is eligible for a DES and the highest of the predictors is greater than the achieved external assessment score, the highest predictor is chosen as the final score for the student in the relevant external assessment.